klarna/kastlex/README.md

   * `max_wait_time`: maximum time in ms to wait for the response, default 1000
   * `min_bytes`: minimum bytes to accumulate in the response, default 1
   * `max_bytes`: maximum bytes to fetch, default 100 kB

+`offset` can be an exact offset, -1 or `latest` for latest, -2 or `earliest` for earliest.
+In 2 last scenarios KastleX will perform additional `offset` requests to Kafka to get real offset.
+When `offset` is omitted, KastleX will assume `latest`.

+With `Accept: application/json` header the response will include all of the messages returned from kafka with their metadata

+With `Accept: application/binary` header KastleX will return value part of the last message in the message set.
+It will also set additional headers, `x-high-wm-offset` and `x-message-size` which correspond to `highWmOffset` and `size` fields in json response.

 ## Query available offsets for partition.